– Christophe Huss, Le Devoir

-Nicolas Ellis is the Artistic Director, Conductor and Founder of the Orchestre de l’Agora and currently serves as Artistic Partner to the Orchestre Métropolitain and Yannick Nézet-Séguin.
+Nicolas Ellis is the Artistic director and conductor of the Orchestre de l’Agora.
+He was recently named Principal Guest Conductor for Les Violons du Roy and has also served as Artistic Partner to the Orchestre Métropolitain and Yannick Nézet-Séguin from 2018 to 2023.

 Photos: François Goupil, Brent Calis, Brenden Friesen, Ludovic Rolland-Marcotte | Web design: Samuel Lalande-Markon